ibm-cloud-docs/powervs-vpc/plan-planning.md

 {: #powervs-automation-vpn-prereqs}
 {: step}

-The Deployable architecture supports creation of Client to Site VPN server optionally.
-If enabled, the prerequisite for creating a Client to Site VPN server is a Server Certificate which can be only read from a {{site.data.keyword.secrets-manager_short}} instance.
+The Deployable architecture supports creation of Client to site VPN server optionally.
+If enabled, the prerequisite for creating a Client to site VPN server is a Server Certificate which can be only read from a {{site.data.keyword.secrets-manager_short}} instance.

 The automation provides flexibility in:
 - Automatically generating a new VPN server Certificate, creating a new {{site.data.keyword.secrets-manager_short}} instance and storing the certificate.